happypandax/happypandax/INSTALL.md

   - Go to github.com/Pewpews/happypanda
   - Press the "Download ZIP" button
   - UnZip happypanda-master.zip
+  - Open the happypanda-master folder
+  - Put the Res folder inside the version folder
 5. Running HappyPanda
   - Run the following
    + cd /where/ever/you/put/the/folder/happypanda-master/version